Ode 1: I shall open my mouth, /

 ‘Blessed art Thou and praised above all, O Lord God of our Fathers.’

-O all ye works of the Lord, bless ye the Lord.
+O all ye works of the Lord, //

-but let the lips of the faithful, chanting unceasingly /
+and let the host of the angelic powers /